 |If your TigerGraph cluster uses a seeded license, please open a support ticket obtain an unseeded temporary license before expanding your cluster.|

-Ensure that no loading jobs, queries, or REST requests are running on the new node or the cluster.
+Ensure that no loading jobs, queries, or REST requests are running on the original or the expansion target.

 Obtain a few key measures for the state of your data before the expansion, such as vertex counts/edge counts or certain query results.
 This will be useful in verifying data integrity after the expansion completes.